ivanyu/scala-typed-queries/README.md

 # scala-typed-queries
-An example of type safe query builder in Scala
+An example of a type-safe query builder in Scala